To the Teacher:

 The controversy was not confined to New York City.

 "Far from ground zero, opponents fight new mosques" was the headline of an Associated Press report.
 In Murfreesboro, Tennessee, "Muslims trying to build houses of worship in the nation's heartland, far from the heated fight in New York...are running into opponents even more hostile and aggressive.
 Foes of proposed mosques have deployed dogs to Muslims holding prayer services and spray painted 'Not Welcome' on a construction sign, then later ripped it apart...'They are not a religion.
 They are a political, militaristic group,' said Bob Shelton, a 76-year-old retiree who lives in the area...
 (AP, 8/8/10)

 "In Temecula, CA, (60 miles north of San Diego) opponents brought dogs to protest a proposed 25,000-square-foot mosque that would sit on four acres next to a Baptist church.
 Opponents worry it will turn the town into a haven for Islamic extremists, but mosque leaders say they are peaceful and just need more room to serve members."
-(Travis Lolley, www.news.yahoo.com, 8/8/10)
+(Travis Lolley, www.news.yahoo.com (no longer available), 8/8/10)

 In Sheboygan, WI., "a few Christian ministers led a noisy fight against a Muslim group that sought permission to open a mosque in a former health food store bought by a Muslim doctor."
 (Laurie Goodstein, "Across Nation, Mosque Projects Meet Opposition," www.nytimes.com, 8/7/10)

 The Times also reported that Terry Jones, an evangelical pastor in Gainesville, Florida, "plans to memorialize the Sept.
 11 attacks with a bonfire of Korans."